 Weight & Balance KPIs

 Let’s get the aircraft ready for its trip.
 Weight and balance KPIs are essential during an aircraft’s loading process.
-We provide you with the most critical.
+So we provide you with the most critical.

 Bags on Board

 The bags on board is usually provided in two ways.
-For a single flight, it gives the number of bags that are loaded into the aircraft.
-Moreover, many airlines use the KPI to show a total number of bags for all currently operated flights.
+First, it gives the number of bags loaded into the aircraft for a single flight.
+Moreover, many airlines use the KPI to show the total number of bags for currently operated flights.